ecoyield-io/docs/financial-model-and-yield/ecoyield-investor-roi-calculator-guide.md

-# Investor ROI Calculator — Guide to Use
+# Investor ROI Calculator; Guide to Use

 The EcoYield Investor ROI Calculator is a purpose-built tool designed to help prospective and current investors understand the potential